 In July 2006 an infant named Prince fell into a 55-foot deep hole and 24×7 media attention ensued.
-I don’t remember if it was the first ever of its kind but it was at least in my memory.
-We all prayed while being shown every moment from the rescue site.
-You can imagine the scale of importance when even DD News was covering it live.
-He was rescued after spending 48 hours in the claustrophobic hole.
-In the coming months we saw multiple reports of kids falling in borewells and holes.
-Some rescues successful like Prince’s while some weren’t.
+In my little time of earth, it was the first ever incident of its kind that enjoyed priority media attention.
+We all prayed for Prince’s safety ,while being shown live feeds from the rescue site.
+You can imagine the scale of importance when even DD News found it worthy enough of covering it live.
+After spending 48 hours in the claustrophobic hole, he was rescued.
+In the coming months we saw an unprecedented number of reports of kids falling in borewells and holes.
+Some rescues were successful like Prince’s while some weren’t.